 Considering the large batch sizes used in contrastive models, $|\mathcal S_s|$ is tightly concentrated around its mean, so we simply replace the dynamic factor $N/|\mathcal S_s|$ by its expectation $1/(1-\alpha)$.

-\paragraph{Implementation Details.} We instantiate our scene–composition pipeline on three approaches using different point-cloud encoders—OpenShape-PointBERT~\citep{openshape}, Uni3D-G~\citep{uni3d}- and ViT-Lens-G (a frozen ViT-bigG/14 with trainable adapter lenses)~\citep{vitlens}\footnote{ \href{https://github.com/baaivision/Uni3D/tree/main}{Uni3D}: MIT Licence, \href{https://github.com/Colin97/OpenShape_code}{OpenShape}, \href{https://github.com/TencentARC/ViT-Lens}{ViT-Lens}: Apache 2.0 }.
+\paragraph{Implementation Details.} We instantiate our scene–composition pipeline on three approaches using different point-cloud encoders: OpenShape-PointBERT~\citep{openshape}, Uni3D-G~\citep{uni3d}, and ViT-Lens-G (a frozen ViT-bigG/14 with trainable adapter lenses)~\citep{vitlens}.
 This variety allows us to verify the encoder-agnostic nature of our method and to select the approach which benefit the most from our pipeline.
 All variants are trained with their public available code and our modified loss for $200$ epochs with a global batch size of $1152$, $\alpha = 0.5$, and a target point-cloud resolution of $P = 10\,\text{k}$ points.
+This point budget was chosen as a trade-off between detail and efficiency, as detailed in the supplementary.
 For caption generation, we use the \textit{Qwen 2.5 7B-instruct}~\citep{yang2024qwen2} large language model. \textsc{SceneForge} only requires an additional GPU hosting the lightweight LLM for composition.
 We pre-generate the first \(M\) batches and then switch to a producer--consumer setup: while batch \(t\) trains, batch \(t\!+\!M\) is assembled in parallel.
 Though composition latency is not always fully hidden, parallelization significantly reduce it.
 For faster models, multiple \textsc{SceneForge} instances and quantization can be used to further amortize overhead.
 Measured slowdown ranges from 0\% to 50\% depending on backbone, LLM quantization and replication (see supplementary).
 For the function $\mathcal{A}^{3D}$, we normalize point clouds to the unit sphere and apply random point dropout and scaling.
 Rotation and translation strategies differ based on whether we process single objects, objects intended for combination in a scene, or the final composed scene.
 For single objects, we allow both shifts and larger rotations.
 However, for objects that will be combined, shifts are disabled to avoid inconsistencies in composition, while full rotations around the vertical axis and slight rotations along other axes are permitted.
 The latter ensures that concepts such as “over” and “under” remain semantically meaningful.
 For the final combined point cloud, we adopt the same rotation constraints as in the previous case to preserve spatial semantics but additionally allow translations.